Therapy for Dachshunds with IVDD

 Laser Therapy:

 With the help of Laser Therapy, Dogs that are not able to stand or walk can regain strength and get back to normal doggie activities.
-Laser Therapy can reduce the pain caused by IVDD.

 Is Laser Therapy Effective For Dogs?